Camille Cameron, KC

 PO Box 15000 Halifax, Nova Scotia B3H 4R2

-- Administration of civil justice
+- Administration of and access to civil justice

 - Dispute resolution